 Through anonymous phone calls to Basque media outlets, ETA vehemently denied involvement.

-Islamic militants with possible ties to Al Qaeda were designated later as the prime suspects.
+Islamic militants who were based in Spain but inspired by al Qaeda were designated later as the prime suspects.

 March 13, 2004 - Five people are arrested in connection to the case 60 hours after the bombings.
 Three of those arrested are Moroccans, and two are Indian.
 Prepaid phone cards and a cell phone from backpacks found at the bombing site link the five to the investigation.